-Thai shrimp curry is made in one pot in under 30 minutes.
-Tender succulent shrimp and vegetables in a spicy, rich coconut green curry sauce.
+Thai curry shrimp is made in one pot in under 30 minutes.
+Tender juicy shrimp and vegetables in a spicy, rich coconut green curry sauce.

 The Thai curry is delicious served over jasmine rice to soak up the sauce.
 And you can cut down on the vegetables if you like to make it even quicker.

 Although the list of ingredients seems long, this dish is very simple to prepare.
 You should have no trouble getting all the ingredients at your local grocery store.

 The trick is to have everything prepped and ready to go right by the skillet.
 Then it’s just a matter of adding ingredients step by step.